 Fiction and Creative Nonfiction Publications

-"The Fix Up," NorthNorthwest, Anthology of Ten-Minute Plays (forthcoming December 2013)
+"The Fix Up," NorthNorthwest, Anthology of Ten-Minute Plays (December 2013)

 "Her Five Acres," Red Rock Review (March 2013)

 "What Good Children Do," Arcadia Literary Magazine (November 2012)